Early Entry to Kindergarten Testing

 How do I apply for early entry into kindergarten?

-1. Links to the early entry to kindergarten requirements for Wake County and the surrounding counties are at the bottom of this page.
 Check with your county for the application and specific requirements.
 Please note that we can satisfy only the testing requirements.
 We cannot help with the letters of recommendation, portfolio, or any other requirement.

 Wechsler Preschool and Primary Scale of Intelligence (WPPSI): we use the new version that is partially administered on iPads.
 Kids love using the iPad and are more engaged with the testing process.

 Woodcock-Johnson IV (WJ-IV): subtests 1, 2, 4, and 5